 Therefore do not let sin reign in your mortal body so that you obey its lusts,Romans 6:12(NASB)

-Prior to salvation a man is dead IN their sins but after salvation he is dead TO sin.
+Prior to salvation, a man is dead IN their sin... but after salvation he is dead TO sin.
 Before being saved a man is a slave to the power of sin, but after redemption, he is no longer a slave to sin because the power of sin has been broken in his life.
-As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth and reckon it to be so - reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus.
+As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth to heart, and reckon it to be so - reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus.

 How then do we prevent sin from reigning in our mortal bodies so that we do not obey its lusts?
-How do we stop the old sin nature from climbing back onto the throne of our life.
-How do we prevent self from dominating our lives and taking back control of our bodies?
+How do we stop the old sin nature from climbing back onto the throne of our life?
+How do we prevent 'self' from dominating our lives and taking back control of our bodies?
 Well, Paul gives the answer in the previous verse.
 We are to focus on the truth of God’s Word and reckon that we are dead to sin.
 We are to 'know' and believe, that without a shadow of a doubt we are in Christ.
 We are to believe without faltering that there is no condemnation to those that are in Christ.
 We are to know that the power of sin has been broken in our life – because we believe by faith in His sacrificial work.

-It is a factual knowing that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, has been cancelled forever for all that believe.
+It is a factual knowing that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, have been cancelled forever for all who believe.
 That being the case we should not allow ourselves to slip back into fraternising with the sinful lusts of the flesh but moment by moment we should reckon ourselves dead to sin and released from its power over us – for we have been imputed with the righteousness of Christ and are made alive unto God through Him.

-Loving Father I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin and alive to You in Christ, for I want to live a victorious life in Him, to Your praise and glory.
+Loving Father I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin in my life and alive to You in Christ Jesus my Lord, for I want to live a victorious life in Him, to Your praise and glory.
 I pray that I would not allow sin to reign in my mortal body nor yield any of my members as instruments of unrighteousness.
 Help me, therefore, to yield myself to You moment by moment and day by day, for His dear name's sake, I pray, AMEN.